Installation using Poetry#

 Check Installed Python Versions: Ensure that the desired Python version (e.g., Python 3.10) is installed on your system.
 You can check the available versions by running: on windows:

-or on Linux:python --version
+or on Linux:python --versionpython3 --version -

 Set the Python Version for Poetry: Use the

-command to specify the Python version for your project.
-For example:poetry env use python3.10
+poetry env usecommand to specify the Python version for your project.
+For example:poetry env use python3.10.
+This will create a new virtual environment using Python 3.10. -

 Verify the Python Version: After setting the Python version, verify that Poetry is using the correct version:

-.
+poetry run python --version.
 The output should show Python 3.10. -

 Reinstall Dependencies: If you switch Python versions, you may need to reinstall your dependencies.
 Run: